-In Episode 1, we saw that over thirty years, the investment returns the average investor takes home has been about half of the investments the investor invests in.
+In the last chapter, we saw that over thirty years, the annualized investment returns the average investor takes home have been about half of the investments the investor invests in.
 This disparity results in a real-world difference in the hundreds of thousands of dollars.
-If you haven’t listened to episode one, go back and do so before picking it up here.
-You can find that at RetireMentorship.com/1.

-- Poor Diversification – There are two forms.
+Poor Diversification – There are two forms.
 Under-diversification: all your eggs in one basket.
-Over-diversification: all your eggs in too many baskets.
+Over-diversification: your eggs in too many baskets.

 That is an equity investor.
-The returns aren’t bad because they invested heavily in cash, CDs, or bonds, which get lower long term returns.
+The returns aren’t bad because they invested heavily in cash, CDs, or bonds, which get lower long-term returns.
 They invested in equities, either directly or through mutual funds and exchange-traded funds.
-The equities did fine.
+The equities did fine—great even!
 Any other equity index over that time would have returned similar results.
 For example, investing in a fund that tracked Wilshire 5000 index would have ended out at over $2.3m.
 It is not the investments.

 It is the investors that performed poorly.

-That means you would have gotten not the 5% that the average equity investor got, but 7.5%.
+That means you would have gotten 7.5% annualized over thirty years, not the 5% that the average equity investor got.
 And over thirty years, you would have turned that $100,000 into almost $1 million.
 Okay, that is much better.
-But you are still short another $1 million-plus over what the indexes got.
-Even assuming your returns are 150% of your peers’ returns, these four mistakes are still costing you big time.
+But you are still short another $1 million-plus over what the indexes received.
+Even assuming your returns are 150% of your peers’ returns, these four mistakes still cost you wealth.

 What are these mistakes?
 How are they this devastating?
-Let’s look at them in turn, and then at the end, we will look at the two defenses against them.
+Let’s look at them in turn.

 The First Horseman – Chasing Returns

-The Grass is Always Greener in Different Investment.
+The Grass is Always Greener in Another Investment

 What is “chasing returns?”

-Chasing returns occurs when you change your investments based on short-term investment track record or projections.
+Chasing returns occurs when you change your investments based on short-term investment track records or projections.

-See if you have ever done this.
+Have you ever done this?
 You are reviewing your 401(k) statement.
 You see your investments’ returns over the last one, three, five, and ten years.
-Then you see some of the returns of the other funds available to you, and some of them have been better.
-So you switch some of your funds over into the funds that have had higher returns based on their recent track record.
+Then you see some of the returns of the other funds available to you, and some of them have been better than yours.
+You switch some of your funds to those with higher returns based on their recent track record.